fdnd-agency/adconnect/docs/audits/ad-dag.md

 The header takes up a large portion of the screen:
 <img width="712" height="349" alt="image" src="https://github.com/user-attachments/assets/f0dd53f0-f8fc-482f-adff-703306d44b17" />
 You could make the header collapse or hide when scrolling down, and reappear when scrolling up
+maybe move the "FAQ's", "over ons" and "contact" to the footer. this way the sticky header stakes a bit less space.
+These are also topics users would expect to be in the footer.

 The `programma` section is unclear at 320px width.
 The text is difficult to read.